mercycorps/DPP-guides/File-sharing/README.md

 # File Sharing Best Practices: Gsuite
-This section will cover file sharing best practices for Mercy Corps team members using G Suite apps, particularly Gmail and Google My Drive.
+This section will cover file sharing best practices for Mercy Corps team members using G Suite apps, particularly Google My Drive.
 To simplify this guide, we will be discussing sharing a single *file*, such as a spreadsheet.
 However, the same options are available when sharing a My Drive *folder*.

-Note: Mercy Corps is transitioning to Microsoft 365 for file sharing.
-A similar document or resource will be created to describe best practices particular to that platform.
+**Note: Mercy Corps is transitioning to Microsoft 365 for file sharing.** Once best practices for that platform have been established, a similar document or resource will be created.

 ## Importance
 There are several reasons why it is better to share a file by hosting it in Google Drive and sending a link rather than as an attachment in an email.